tdmartin102/ajrdatabase/README.md

 Status
 ------
-* Most of the core functionality seems to work, but MUCH more testing is needed.
 * Much of the low level EOSQLExpression code has been re-worked and very likely may have broken the existing adaptors for Postgress, OpenBase and SQLLite.
 These need to be tested